mutantrobbyk/hoc-mini/README.md

 ### Step 3

 - In App.js, bring in our newly created `SuperSecret` component and add it to the jsx code in the render method.
 - Give it the prop `isAuthenticated` and set the value to `true`.
 In the browser, you should now see the secret component.
-Next, set it to false, and you can see that the component no longer shows in the browser.
+Next, set `isAuthenticated` to false, and you can see that the component no longer shows in the browser.

 ### Solution